13 Gypsies

 Planning Your Visit

 13 Gypsies is located at 887 Stockton Street in Avondale, a walkable neighbourhood west of downtown Jacksonville.
 The Avondale strip is compact enough that parking once and walking to dinner is feasible, which itself shapes how the evening goes.
-Given the room's reputation as a neighbourhood fixture with a loyal local following, arriving without a reservation on a weekend is a risk worth avoiding.
+Given the room's reservation policy, booking ahead is essential.
 The format rewards an evening with no hard endpoint: plan to stay longer than you expect, order in rounds rather than all at once, and treat the pace of the kitchen as part of the experience rather than an obstacle to it.

 Where It Fits